 The study also noted that heterosexual and bisexual males most often used firearms for suicides, while females, gay, and transgender teens were less likely to do so.

 The 2018 review, published in JAMA Pediatrics, compiled data from 35 previous studies.
-The analysis involved close to 2.4 million heterosexual youth and 113,468 LGBT youth, ages 12 to 20, from 10 countries.
+The analysis involved close to 2.4 million heterosexual youth and 113,468 LGBTQ youth, ages 12 to 20, from 10 countries.

-The results included the following LGBT suicide statistics:
+The results included the following LGBTQ suicide statistics:

 - Gay and lesbian youth were 3.71 times more likely